HowarthTom/Data-Collection/README.md

 ## Milestone 3 - Creating the data handling classes and methods

 * The items class creates a dictionary of all the required data from each TV show page.
-    - Here I had to make use of the try: except: function, since a lot of the data was not consistent across each page.
-Some required a button click to reveal the whole synopsis, some didn't have enough data to provide a tomatometer score.
+    - Here, the try: except: function was required, since a lot of the data was not consistent across each page.
+Some required a button click to reveal the whole synopsis, some didn't have valid data for a particular dictionary key, and some had specific banners and advertisements on the page that altered the layout of the HTML.
-    - I also discovered that the elements containing the scores required '.text' instead of 'get_attribute('innerText')' to get the data I wanted, even though 'get_attribute('innerText')' worked correctly for the other elements.
+    - Also, some elements containing the scores required '.text' instead of 'get_attribute('innerText')' to get the correct data, even though 'get_attribute('innerText')' worked correctly for the other elements.
 This is because 'innerText' is not a standard HTML attribute and is explicitly defined, whereas the '.textContent' attribute is standard, and always returns the text attribute of an element, whether its defined as innerText or as something else such as outerText or textContent.

 ```python
 from selenium import webdriver